 They discovered that more than 25 percent of children with cerebral palsy, seen by physicians, have moderate to severe chronic pain limiting their activity.
 More than half of the participants were in some kind of pain that was not being treated.
-This study demonstrated that hip pain and increased muscle tone are common causes of pain for children.
+This study demonstrated that hip pain and increased muscle tone are common causes of pain for children with CP.

 It is particularly important for clinicians to look for discomfort in people who have dyskinetic forms of cerebral palsy, that include dystonia.
 Pain due to dystonia is often overlooked, yet it is the second most common cause of pain for people who have cerebral palsy.
 Hip dislocation is number one.

 Developing a strategy to prevent, assess, and manage chronic pain is key to improving their health and quality of life.